Giant otter: Threats

 The animal faces a variety of critical threats.
 Poaching has long been a problem.
 Statistics show between 1959 and 1969 Amazonian Brazil alone accounted for 1,000 to 3,000 pelts annually.
 The species was so thoroughly decimated, the number dropped to just 12 in 1971.
 The implementation of CITES in 1973 finally brought about significant hunting reductions, although demand did not disappear entirely: in the 1980s, pelt prices were as high as US$250 on the European market.
 The threat has been exacerbated by the otters' relative fearlessness and tendency to approach human beings.
 They are extremely easy to hunt, being active through the day and highly inquisitive.
 The animal's relatively late sexual maturity and complex social life makes hunting especially disastrous.

-More recently, habitat destruction and degradation have become the principal dangers, and a further reduction of 50% is expected in giant otter numbers within the 20 years after 2004 (about the span of three generations of giant otters).
+More recently, habitat destruction and degradation have become the principal dangers, and a further reduction of 50% is expected in giant otter numbers within the 25 years after 2020 (about the span of three generations of giant otters).
 Typically, loggers first move into rainforest, clearing the vegetation along riverbanks.
 Farmers follow, creating depleted soil and disrupted habitats.
 As human activity expands, giant otter home ranges become increasingly isolated.
 Subadults leaving in search of new territory find it impossible to set up family groups.
 Specific threats from human industry include unsustainable mahogany logging in parts of the giant otter range, and concentrations of mercury in its diet of fish, a byproduct of gold mining.
-Water pollution from mining, fossil fuel extraction, and agriculture is a serious danger; concentrations of pesticides and other chemicals are magnified at each step in the food chain, and can poison top predators such as the giant otter.

 Other threats to the giant otter include conflict with fishermen, who often view the species as a nuisance (see below).
 Ecotourism also presents challenges: while it raises money and awareness for the animals, by its nature it also increases human effect on the species, both through associated development and direct disturbances in the field.
 A number of restrictions on land use and human intrusion are required to properly maintain wild populations.
 Schenck et al., who undertook extensive fieldwork in Peru in the 1990s, suggest specific "no-go" zones where the species is most frequently observed, offset by observation towers and platforms to allow viewing.
 Limits on the number of tourists at any one time, fishing prohibitions, and a minimum safe distance of 50 m are proposed to offer further protection.